luluhackme/luluhackme.github.io/_posts/2024-04-14-write-up-template.md

 ---
-description: Test
+description: How I found a critical bug in API...
-title: Test title
+title: API Misconfiguration lead to Full ATO
-date: 2024-04-14 08:00:00 -0600                           # Change the date to match completion date
+date: 2024-09-02 08:00:00 -0600                           # Change the date to match completion date
 categories: [Hack]                   # Change Templates to Writeup
 tags: [hacking]     # TAG names should always be lowercase; replace template with writeup, and add relevant tags
 show_image_post: false                                    # Change this to true